willh89/Trillo-Project/README.md

 ### Installation

-Once Node.js is installed, you can see all necessary scripts in the package.json file.
+Once Node.js is installed, you will need to install several extensions to run the project.
-Before running anything you will need to install a live server extension.

-Open the terminial in your code editor and install the following:
+Open the terminial/command line in your code editor, then install the following:

 ```